 For operating reactors, early detection and application of manual suppression can be critical in minimizing the fire damage to safe shutdown systems that are necessary to prevent damage to the reactor core and subsequent releases of radioactive material.
-In comparison, the threat of fuel damage is reduced during decommissioning as the fuel is stored in the spent fuel pool or other approved storage facility.
-Under these conditions of spent fuel storage, fire suppression response times may not be as critical.
-The necessary fire emergency response capability should be determined based on the fire hazards and the potential for those hazards to involve radioactive material.
+When a reactor is permanently shutdown and the spent fuel is stored in the spent fuel pool or dry cask storage, fire suppression response times may not be as critical.
+The necessary fire emergency response capability should be determined by the fire hazards and the potential for those hazards to involve radioactive material.

 The fire protection program should identify the responsibilities of the licensee's organization and of offsite responders in the event of a fire emergency.
-While an adequately prepared, trained, and equipped plant fire brigade may suppress small fires and provide the initial assault and control on larger fires, a fully equipped fire service should provide the primary force in the manual suppression of large structure or site-area fires.
-This fire service may be provided by offsite agencies provided any offsite responders have the necessary qualifications and capabilities as described in Regulatory Positions 3.1, 3.2, 3.3, and 4.3.4.
-If the licensee maintains an onsite fire brigade, the assignment of personnel to the brigade should not adversely affect the ability of the remaining plant staff to respond to the event and maintain plant functions, such as security, radiation control, and operations.
+Although an adequately prepared, trained, and equipped plant fire brigade may suppress small fires and provide the initial assault on and control of larger fires, a fully equipped fire service should be the primary force in the manual suppression of large structure or site-area fires.
+This fire service may be provided by offsite agencies provided the offsite responders have the necessary qualifications and capabilities, as described in Regulatory Positions 3.1, 3.2, 3.3, and 4.3.4.
+If the licensee maintains an onsite fire brigade, the assignment of personnel to the brigade should not impair the ability of the remaining plant staff to respond to the event and maintain plant functions such as security, radiation control, and operations.